 Board-approved recommendations are subject to prioritization.
 However, there are instances where the Board approved recommendations as fully implemented.
-For language of recommendations the Board approved, refer to Appendix B: Board-Approved ATRT3 Recommendations, Appendix F: Board-Approved RDS-WHOIS2 Recommendations, and Appendix J: Board-Approved SSR2 Recommendations.
+For language of recommendations the Board approved, refer to Appendix A: Board-Approved ATRT3 Recommendations, Appendix B: Board-Approved CCT Recommendations, Appendix F: Board-Approved RDS-WHOIS2 Recommendations, and Appendix I: Board-Approved SSR2 Recommendations.

-Any Board Specific Reviews recommendation considered eligible for prioritization (i.e. not tied to dependencies) is submitted to the community prioritization group for feedback, to inform implementation planning and design.
-The Appendix M: Prioritization Process contains more details on the prioritization process.
-Recommendations pending prioritization, including rationale for their status, are stated in the relevant review sections below.
+Any Board approved Specific Reviews recommendation considered eligible for prioritization (i.e. not tied to dependencies) is submitted to the community prioritization group for feedback, to inform implementation planning and design4.
+The Appendix L: Prioritization Process contains more details on the prioritization process.

-For any recommendation placed in the pending category, the Board is committed to taking further action as soon as data and/or information required to inform Board action (as respectively documented in the scorecards associated with Board actions) have been collected, or dependencies have been appropriately resolved or addressed.
-To review language of the nine recommendations that are still pending Board consideration, refer to Appendix D: CCT Recommendations Pending Board Consideration, Appendix H: RDS-WHOIS2 Recommendations Pending Board Consideration, and Appendix K: SSR2 Recommendation Pending Board Consideration.
+For any recommendation placed in the pending category, the Board is committed to taking further action as soon as data and/or information required to inform Board action (as respectively documented in the scorecards5 associated with Board actions) have been collected, or dependencies have been appropriately resolved or addressed.
+To review language of the five recommendations that are still pending Board consideration, refer to